AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ![alt text](images/Architecture.png)

 The main data flow is represented in blue.
 Data samples are selected by the Data Sampling (not represented) and sent to the QC tasks, either on the same machines or on other machines.
-The tasks produce TObjects encapsulated in a MonitorObject, usually histograms, that are merged (if needed) and then checked.
-The checkers output the received MonitorObject along with a QualityObject.
-The MonitorObject can be modified by the Checker.
-Finally the MonitorObject and the QualityObject(s) are stored in the repository.
+The tasks produce TObjects, usually histograms, encapsulated in a MonitorObject that are merged (if needed) and then checked.
+The checkers output a QualityObject along with the MonitorObjects which might have been modified.
+The MonitorObjects and the QualityObjects are stored in the repository.
+The QualityObjects can also optionally be aggregated by the Aggregators to produce additional QualityObjects that are also saved in the database.

+Asynchronously, the Post-processing can retrieve MonitorObjects from the database when certain events happen (new version of an object, new run) and produce new TObjects such as a trending plot.

 ### DPL